Unirep/Unirep/packages/docs/docs/contracts-api/errors.md

     The proof is verified invalid through on-chain verifiers. <br/>
     Please verify it with the off-chain [prover](../circuits-api/prover.md). <br/>
     If it is valid off-chain but invalid through on-chain verifiers, please check the if the proving keys match the ones on-chain.

-## 0xf1b8a45e
-- `InvalidStateTreeRoot(uint256 stateTreeRoot)`<br/>
-    The [state tree](../protocol/trees.md#state-tree) root of given epoch does not exist in the current Unirep contract. <br/>
-    There are several reasons:
-    1. The user does not sign up successfully
-    2. The user does not perform user state transition successfully
-    3. `userSignUp` transaction or `userStateTransition` transaction is pending
-    4. Epoch and state tree root does not match

 ## 0xd542f669
 - `InvalidHistoryTreeRoot(uint256 historyTreeRoot)`<br/>